-Right now, Blockchain is having its ‘Pong Moment.
-To illustrate, games such as Cryptokitties burst into the gaming scene on the Ethereum’s Blockchain.
-The result; the enthusiasm from gamers was almost enough to bring the second largest blockchain to a grinding stop.
+Right now, blockchain is having its ‘Pong Moment.
+Games such as Cryptokitties burst onto the gaming scene on the ethereum blockchain.
+The enthusiasm from gamers was almost enough to bring the second largest blockchain to a grinding stop.

-Now, the gaming space in the blockchain space is growing at an exponential rate.
-In particular, Blockchain is by itself a potentially valuable tool in today’s gaming scene.
-Specifically, the most significant selling point is that fact that it can facilitate decentralized exchange.
+Now, the gaming sector in the blockchain space is growing at an exponential rate.
+Blockchain by itself a potentially valuable tool in today’s gaming scene, but the most significant selling point is that fact that it can facilitate decentralized exchange.

-Moreover, it offers enhanced security, verifiable scarcity of virtual items and collectibles.
-Wait, there’s more.
-When it comes to payments, it enables almost real-time transactions settlement, and the ability for independent developers to monetize their creations effectively.
+Blockchain offers enhanced security, verifiable scarcity of virtual items and collectibles.
+When it comes to payments, it enables almost real-time transactions settlement and the ability for independent developers to monetize their creations effectively.

-Because gaming assets are almost as important and valuable as tangible assets, the blockchain offers discernible proof of provenance of specific virtual items.
-Moreover, the digital tokens from blockchains add huge payment benefits.
-Especially useful for esports, creating native in-game tokens and driving seamless transactions on decentralized exchanges.
+Since gaming assets are almost as important and valuable as tangible assets, the blockchain offers discernible proof of ownership of specific virtual items.
+Digital tokens from blockchains add huge payment benefits/ They are especially useful for esports, creating native in-game tokens and driving seamless transactions on decentralized exchanges.

-So, is this a gimmicky use of the Blockchain technology or an essential step towards the right direction?
-Consider the fact that the gaming industry is becoming a sport, and an essential source of entertainment, the thought that people should bow to gaming creators is fleeting.
+So, is this a gimmicky use of the blockchain technology or an essential step towards the right direction?
+Consider the fact that the gaming industry is becoming a sport, and an essential source of entertainment, the thought that people should bow to game creators is fleeting.